sonnenbe-dot/GBAS-GUI/README.md

 </p>
 <br><br>

-Since we use 4 samples and 4 primers we expect the resulting matrix to be of dimension 4x4.
-However because of the diploid nature of the micromeria samples, each Locus can have a total of 2 alleles and thus the matrix will be of dimension 4x8.
-If the samples were of haploid nature then the resulting allele length matrix will of dimension 4x4.
+Since we use 4 samples and 4 primers and our default value for the Ploidy entry field is diploid the dimension of the resulting matrix will be 4x8.
+If the samples were of haploid nature then the resulting length matrix will be of dimension 4x4.
 <p align="center">
 <img width="569" height="94" alt="image" src="https://github.com/user-attachments/assets/0ef1f9a6-7b17-427a-b64c-7b04e047ee22" />
 </p>